NVIDIA/tensorrt-laboratory/README.md

 C++ library for developing compute intensive asynchronous services built on gRPC.

-The goal of the library is to provided a bootstrap for CUDA, TensorRT and gRPC functionality such that develepers can focus directly on the implementation of the server-side RPC without having to worry *too much* about the underlying messaging framework.
+YAIS provides a bootstrap for CUDA, TensorRT and gRPC functionality so developers can focus on the implementation of the server-side RPC without the need for a lot of boilerplate code.

 Simply implement a `Context` and an associated set of `Resources`.